orblivion/ntfy/.sandstorm/README.md

 Maybe consider other useful configs: https://docs.ntfy.sh/config/

 Check out server/types.go:publishMessage - to see everything I need to... what?
 Why do I care, I got it working right?
 Maybe some aspects of the thing won't work with the connection I have I dunno.

+Check out `sandstorm-files.list`.
+A few things in there maybe don't belong.
+But also maybe some things we want to add more of, like timezones?
+But also - is the Python used?
+Is the node used?
+Why aren't they in there?

+Confirm licenses for everything I use

 # Notes